Israelshecktar/CODSOFT/README.md

-this Readme file shall be updated as we proceed in this jorney please stay tuned
+this Readme file shall be updated as we proceed in this jorney as an intern at CodSoft please stay tuned